How to Make Cut Flowers Last Longer Indoors

 Flower Food Sachets Help Cut Flowers Last Longer

 Many bouquets of cut flowers are sold with a small flower food sachet attached.
 These will help the cut flowers to last longer.
 Flower-food is a mixture of bleach and sugar.
 The bleach kills any bacteria in the vase water, and the sugar feeds the flowers and maintains their freshness.
-If there is no sachet with the flowers you buy, you can either buy a proprietary brand or you can make your own.
-If you prefer you can make your own flower-food, using one teaspoonful of sugar (or one sugar cube) plus one teaspoonful of bleach for every liter (2 pints) of water.
+If there is no sachet with the flowers you buy, you can make your own.
+To do this dissolve a teaspoonful of sugar (or one sugar cube) plus one teaspoonful of bleach into each liter (2 pints) of vase water.